 At Lindex we work with sustainable fashion from a lifecycle perspective involving all parts of our design and production chain, which includes transportation of our products from production to stores.
-Transportation of goods affects the environment and we work continuously to minimize the environmental impact.
+Transportation of goods affects the environment and we work continuously to minimise the environmental impact.

 Using mostly sea freight

-Utilizing space in shipment container
+Utilising space in shipment container

 We regularly measure and follow up on the loading efficiency in containers.
 We work to use the space as efficient as possible and aim to fully load the containers, in shipment from production to distribution as well as shipment from distribution to stores.